'Buy Outright' is purchasing merchandise from individuals.

 Click on these buttons:

-to view records in the Main Table that have been added or edited today, last 7 days, last 30 days, etc. Click View All to see all records again.
+to view records that have been added or edited today, last 7 days, last 30 days, etc. Click View All to see all records again.

 One Disbursement Information